cbib/dypfish/README.md

 ## Available analysis

-Analysis scripts and corresponding `analysis configuration` files that were used for the DypFISH paper are provided as examples of how the DypFISH library can be used.
+Analysis scripts and corresponding `analysis configuration` files that were used to generate the figures in the DypFISH paper are provided as examples of how the DypFISH library can be used.
 They are contained in the `src/analysis` directory and are supposed to be run on the data contained in the provided data archive.

 # Getting help